Morgan Stanley calls this the Trillion Dollar Blindspot

-More than half of consumer startups we talk to have at least one female founder.
+More than half of the startups we talk to have at least one female founder.

 After years of investing in early stage companies, Elizabeth realized that female-founded companies weren’t getting the kind of traction from investors that they deserved.